Supreme Court rejects Texas bid to overturn election results in four states

 But the top law enforcement officials from each of the four states urged the Supreme Court not to take up the dispute, separately noting the claims raised in Texas's complaint have already been rejected by federal and state courts.

-Pennsylvania Attorney General Josh Shapiro called the efforts to overturn the election results "legally indefensible" and "an afront to principles of constitutional democracy."
+Pennsylvania Attorney General Josh Shapiro called the efforts to overturn the election results "legally indefensible" and "an affront to principles of constitutional democracy."

 "Texas's effort to get this court to pick the next President has no basis in law or fact," he wrote in a filing with the Supreme Court.
 "The court should not abide this seditious abuse of the judicial process, and should send a clear and unmistakable signal that such abuse must never be replicated."